Registering

 In Statamic v2 we pass a data

 prop that can be directly modified.
-You might be see something like this:
+You might be used to seeing something like this:

 <input type="text" v-model="data" />